-If you’ve ensured that the aluminum foil you have is cleaned and that it is crumpled into balls and tossed into recycling bins, you can be sure that they will be taken away for processing and be back as new aluminum foils and cans for use.
+If you’ve ensured that the aluminum foil you have is cleaned and crumpled into balls and tossed into recycling bins, you can be sure that they will be taken away for processing and returned as new aluminum foils and cans for use.

 You should always check with your local recycling program to understand whether they will take aluminum foil for recycling.
 This is important because some facilities only accept aluminum cans and will not take in aluminum foil.

 There are various reasons why facilities do not take in aluminum foil.
-It’s mostly due to the effort required to make sure that the foil is clean.
+It’s mostly due to the effort required to ensure the foil is clean.

-Unclean aluminum foil can contaminate the recycling process and hence care has to be taken to be sure that they are indeed clean.
+Unclean aluminum foil can contaminate the recycling process,; hence, care has to be taken to ensure that they are indeed clean.
 This can be a bottleneck for processing centers.

 You can check for information on recycling centers in your town by searching the web.
-Earth911 has created a very useful Recycling Locator tool which can show you recycling centers based on your ZIP code.
-You can also select the materials you’re looking to recycle other than aluminum foil and the tool will show you centers that accept your materials for recycling.
+Earth911 has created a very useful Recycling Locator tool that can show you recycling centers based on your ZIP code.
+You can also select the materials you’re looking to recycle other than aluminum foil, and the tool will show you centers that accept your materials for recycling.

 You may have been surprised at how shiny your foil is once you get it cleaned up.
 You might have even thought about repurposing it.

 We have good news for you – aluminum foil can be used for a second or third time before you send it for recycling.
-Aluminum foil can be repurposed and there’s a lot of ways that you can reuse it.
+Aluminum foil can be repurposed, and there are a lot of ways that you can reuse it.

-We will take a look at some of the interesting ways you can repurpose aluminum foil that will extend its life before you put it into the recycling bin.
+We will look at some of the interesting ways you can repurpose aluminum foil that will extend its life before you put it into the recycling bin.

 Use in the Garden